liftbridge-io/liftbridge/documentation/client_implementation.md

 	// Subscribe creates an ephemeral subscription for the given stream.
 It
 	// begins receiving messages starting at the configured position and waits
 	// for new messages when it reaches the end of the stream.
 The default
 	// start position is the end of the stream.
-It returns an ErrNoSuchStream
+It returns an
-	// if the given stream does not exist.
-Use a cancelable Context to close a
+	// ErrNoSuchPartition if the given stream or partition does not exist.
+Use
-	// subscription.
+	// a cancelable Context to close a subscription.
 	Subscribe(ctx context.Context, stream string, handler Handler, opts ...SubscriptionOption) error

+	// Publish publishes a new message to the Liftbridge stream.
+The partition
+	// that gets published to is determined by the provided partition or
+	// Partitioner passed through MessageOptions, if any.
+If a partition or
+	// Partitioner is not provided, this defaults to the base partition.
+This
+	// partition determines the underlying NATS subject that gets published to.
+	// To publish directly to a specific NATS subject, use the low-level
+	// PublishToSubject API.
+	//
+	// If the AckPolicy is not NONE and a deadline is provided, this will
+	// synchronously block until the ack is received.
+If the ack is not
+	// received in time, a DeadlineExceeded status code is returned.
+If an
+	// AckPolicy and deadline are configured, this returns the Ack on success,
+	// otherwise it returns nil.
+	Publish(ctx context.Context, stream string, value []byte, opts ...MessageOption) (Ack, error)

-	// Publish publishes a new message to the NATS subject.
-If the AckPolicy is
+	// PublishToSubject publishes a new message to the NATS subject.
+Note that
+	// because this publishes directly to a subject, there may be multiple (or
+	// no) streams that receive the message.
+As a result, MessageOptions
+	// related to partitioning will be ignored.
+To publish at the
+	// stream/partition level, use the high-level Publish API.
+	//
-	// not NONE and a deadline is provided, this will synchronously block until
+	// If the AckPolicy is not NONE and a deadline is provided, this will
-	// the first ack is received.
-If the ack is not received in time, a
+	// synchronously block until the first ack is received.
+If an ack is not
-	// DeadlineExceeded status code is returned.
-If an AckPolicy and deadline
+	// received in time, a DeadlineExceeded status code is returned.
+If an
-	// are configured, this returns the first Ack on success, otherwise it
+	// AckPolicy and deadline are configured, this returns the first Ack on
-	// returns nil.
+	// success, otherwise it returns nil.
-	Publish(ctx context.Context, subject string, value []byte, opts ...MessageOption) (*proto.Ack, error) }
+	PublishToSubject(ctx context.Context, subject string, value []byte, opts ...MessageOption) (Ack, error)

+	// FetchMetadata returns cluster metadata including broker and stream
+	// information.
+	FetchMetadata(ctx context.Context) (*Metadata, error)
+}
 ```